sammdu/cssu-purefacts-fall-2022-samm-du/README.md

 Initially, the given problem appeared to me as a [clustering problem](https://en.wikipedia.org/wiki/Cluster_analysis).
 For this type of approach, we group the input points into N clusters, then find the geometric centroids for each cluster, and pick the closest point to the centroid as a representative.

 I have evaluated [various clustering algorithms](https://scikit-learn.org/stable/modules/clustering.html#clustering) provided by the [`Scikit-Learn`](https://scikit-learn.org/stable/index.html) library.
-We must exclude the algorithms that does not allow specifying the number of clusters that should be present in the output, because they are not suitable for the given problem.
+We must exclude the algorithms that do not allow specifying the number of clusters in the output, because they are not suitable for the given problem.

 #### k-Means Clustering